-- 1. Go to Edit > Preferences > Test Charts. - 2.
-Choose whether the Units shown in the user interface should be Decimal or Imperial.
+- 1. Go to Edit > Preferences > Test Charts - 2.
+Choose it the Units shown in the User Interface should be Decimal or Imperial

 4.2.
 Screens Explorer

 When you select Screens in the navigation pane, you will see a list of all screens available on your server.